worldwidesorrow/Just-Another-Evac-Chopper-Mod/README.md

 Note: all of the files that need to be modified are included in this repository if you prefer to use a merging tool to update your existing files.
 Otherwise, follow the instructions below.

-### This install is rather complicated, so make sure you back up your existing mission and server PBO in case you make a mistake.
+### This install is rather complicated, so make sure you back up your existing mission and server PBOs in case you make a mistake.

 2. Extract the downloaded folder and open it.
 3. Unpack your mission PBO.